racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/ExtendingPyLabs/Home/BaseClasses.md

 [twisted]: http://twistedmatrix.com/trac/

-# PyLabs Base Classes
+# Pylabs Base Classes

-The PyLabs base classes module contains different classes which are required for the full functionality of PyLabs.
+The Pylabs base classes module contains different classes which are required for the full functionality of Pylabs.
 The purpose of the `baseclasses` module is twofold:

-* Obtain functionalities and properties for later usage when developing applications, based on the PyLabs framework.
+* Obtain functionalities and properties for later usage when developing applications, based on the Pylabs framework.
-* Create categories in the different PyLabs functionalities for clarity and easy retrieval of the functions.
+* Create categories in the different Pylabs functionalities for clarity and easy retrieval of the functions.

 ----
 ## In this Chapter...

-Overview of the PyLabs BaseClasses
+Overview of the Pylabs BaseClasses

 [[children/]]